 Money you need to come up with each year to attend college.

 Research the average amount of loan debt students take on from this school.

 Family income can have a large impact on the amount of aid you receive, and thus, your net price.

 The table below shows the average net price freshmen paid based on income level.
 Note that if the school offers in-state tuition, the lower in-state tuition has been used in the calculation.

 The above table only includes the calculated net price for students that received some form of Title IV aid.

-Over a period of six years, the average net price paid by all freshmen at Drexel University has remained about the same, shifting by an average of only -0.1% per year.
+Over a period of six years, the average net price paid by all freshmen at Drexel University has increased by an average of 0.8% per year.

 Many schools offer more aid to first year students (freshmen) than they do to other undergraduates.
 Is that the case with this school?